jostylr/role-dnd-hybrid/src/rules.md

 Each skill is part of a school and each school is part of a category.
 Schools take more points to advance in and categories even more.
-Each level in a school or category, however, adds to all the skills underneath it.
+Each level in a school adds to the skills below.
+A category, however, reduces the cost of the skill levels by 5% per level in the category.

-Attributes aid in the use of skills, as listed with the skills.
+Attributes aid in the use of skills, as listed with the schools.
 Add their bonus to the skill rolls.

-For example, if a character has the skill Swim at level 4, Outdoor level 2 and Physical level 1, then the Swim roll is at level 7.
+For example, if a character has the skill Swim at level 4, Outdoor level 2, then the Swim roll is at level 6.

 Skills are grown by dedicated training and use of the skills.
 Using the skills in an adventure leads to a large gain in ability.
 Those gains are given by